The following phases or courses sequence make up the 36 credit hours of the M.Ad.Ed. program. The program is designed to be completed in 3 years.

 Official descriptions can be found in the academic calendar.
 While every effort is carried out to ensure these descriptions reflect the descriptions in the academic calendar, in the case of a descrepency, the academic calendar description are authoriatative.

-ADED 505.
-Introduction to Field Research and Practice (The Foundations Institute).
+ADED 505 Introduction to Field Research and Practice (The Foundations Institute).
 This is an intensive three-week residential institute during which students become familiar with the foundations of, and requirements for, the master’s program.
 This institute will require intensive reading and writing in a broad range of foundational literature in adult education and learning, as well as the development of a detailed learning plan for completion of the program.
-Credit will be granted for only one ADED 505 and ADED 500.
+Credit will be granted for only one of ADED 505 or ADED 500.
 Six credits.

 ADED 510 Professional Portfolio and Literature Review.
 Development and submission of a professional portfolio consisting of learning experiences, accomplishments, and demonstrated professional competencies, supported by documentation.
 Second, development and submission of a critical review of the literature in the field with an emphasis on the area and aspect of study as seen in the learning plan.
 Six credits.